matthewsirbaugh/Shortest_Path/README.md

-# CS355-UNA
+# Dijkstra's Shortest Path Algorithm
-Projects I did at the University of North Alabama in CS355
+This is a C++ implementation of Dijkstra's shortest path algorithm created for CS355 at the University of North Alabama.